 Protesters Gather In Hama, Syria

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 The U.S. and Syria have been sparring today over a visit by the American ambassador to Hama.
 That city is a center of protest against the government.

-NPR's Deborah Amos has the story from Beirut.
+NORRIS: NPR's Deborah Amos has the story from Beirut.

-Ambassador Ford saved lives in Hama, today, says activist Amer al Sadeq.
+DEBORAH AMOS: Ambassador Ford saved lives in Hama, today, says activist Amer al Sadeq.

-Mr. AMER AL SADEQ: Today, we had huge fears of army intervention inside the city and security forces killing the people of Hama.
+AMER AL SADEQ: Today, we had huge fears of army intervention inside the city and security forces killing the people of Hama.
 And we believe that his visit today protected the people there, which didn't happen in other cities.

-Unidentified Man: (Foreign language spoken)
+AMOS: Unidentified Man: (Foreign language spoken)

-It was an all-day campaign to blunt the dramatic symbolism in Hama, now the center of anti-government protests.
+AMOS: It was an all-day campaign to blunt the dramatic symbolism in Hama, now the center of anti-government protests.
 Salmon Shaikh heads the Brookings Center in the Middle East, and he says the ambassador's visit signals a new phase in the crisis.

 AMOS: The international community has been at odds over how to deal with the Syrian uprising.
 The ambassador's presence in a town surrounded by Syrian tanks and security forces was a creative way to send a message, says Shaikh.

-Mr. SHAIKH: I think there is a real worry that more and more people could be killed, especially in a place like Hama with the history that it has with the massacre in 1982.
+SHAIKH: I think there is a real worry that more and more people could be killed, especially in a place like Hama with the history that it has with the massacre in 1982.
 I think it also signals that their patience has run out with this regime.

-The protest movement in Hama and elsewhere presents a challenge to the Assad regime.
+AMOS: The protest movement in Hama and elsewhere presents a challenge to the Assad regime.
 Did the ambassador's visit make a difference today?
 Wissam Tarif is the head of Syrian human rights group.

 AMOS: In Hama, anti-government protesters grew bolder today, says Damascus- based activist Amer Sadeq.

-Mr. SADEQ: Well, we believe the demonstration was a little bit bigger than what it was last week, and we believe it was like that because there was no security intervention.
+AL SADEQ: Well, we believe the demonstration was a little bit bigger than what it was last week, and we believe it was like that because there was no security intervention.

-Deborah Amos, NPR News, Beirut.
+AMOS: Deborah Amos, NPR News, Beirut.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.